marlena-ames/Exercise-02c-Explosions-and-Enemy/README.md

 Exercise for MSCH-C220

 A user-controlled ship in a space-shooter game.
 Explosions!
 Asteroids!
 Smaller asteroids!
 An alien ship!.
-Created in Godot.
+Created in Unity.

 ## Implementation